How to Read a Champagne Label | fatcork

 How to Read a Champagne Label

-Like the bubbles inside, the label affixed to a bottle of Champagne is unlike anything else.
-An expression of the unique customs and traditions of the region, it provides a wealth of information — if you know how to decipher the code.
+Like the sparkling wine inside the bottle it adorns, a Champagne label is layered, nuanced and rich with meaning.
+More than just decoration, it’s full of intentionally placed clues that reveal when and where the Champagne was made, by whom and, perhaps most importantly, how.
+An expression of the unique customs and traditions of the region, the label provides a wealth of information — if you know how to decipher the code.

 As Champagne experts, we look at Champagne labels every day.
 And we’re excited to teach you everything we know about how to read those enigmatic labels like a pro.
 Let’s break it down!

-Perhaps you’ve seen versions of the meme or heard someone say “It's only Champagne if it's from the Champagne region of France.
+Perhaps you’ve heard the saying “It's only Champagne if it's from the Champagne region of France.
 Otherwise, it's just sparkling wine.”
 Well, it’s true.

-Though Champagne winemakers had been fighting for more than a century to defend their unique, and arguably superior, bubbles against imitations and misuse by other sparkling wine producers outside the region, Champagne was officially granted a controlled designation of origin (AOC) in 1936.
+Growers and winemakers in Champagne fought for more than a century to defend their unique, and arguably superior, bubbles against imitations and misuse by other sparkling wine producers outside the region.
+Big wins for Champagne came in 1927 when the legal definition of the production area was established, and, finally, in 1936 with formal, protected controlled designation of origin (AOC) status.

-Lesson no. 2: The producer puts their name front and center.
+Lesson No. 2: Producers put their name front and center.

 When you examine the Champagne label, the name of the producer is typically — but not always — the largest text you’ll notice.
 Big house names like Moët & Chandon and Veuve Clicquot are instantly recognizable.